-Example 1 In Figure 10 one can see, in panel (a) an illustration of the resampling procedure for Dealer 1 in a given auction: the downward step function is Dealer's 1 bid function and each upward residual supply corresponds to a different sample.
-In panel (b) we can see the corresponding market clearing price distribution, computed from the intersection between the bid function and the residual supply functions.
+Example 1 In Figures 10 one can see, an illustration of the resampling procedure for Dealer 1 in a given auction: the downward step function is Dealer's 1 bid function and each upward residual supply corresponds to a different sample.
+In Figure 11 one can see the corresponding market clearing price distribution, computed from the intersection between the bid function and the residual supply functions.

-&lt;sup>13The author shows the asymptotic properties of the estimator being used.
+13The author shows the asymptotic properties of the estimator being used.